archerdao/docs/pages/for-token-holders/liquidity-mining.md

 If you previously participated in the SushiSwap Onsen program: unstake your SLP tokens from SushiSwap, then stake SLP tokens in the Archer DAO App.

 {% endhint %}

+## SUSHI Rewards

+For the duration of the SushiSwap Onsen program, participants receive SUSHI in addition to ARCH.
+Per the Onsen program details, SUSHI rewards are partially vested:
+* 1/3 released immediately
+* 2/3 vesting after six months

+When you claim rewards from the Archer DAO App, the claimable SUSHI will be immediately distributed to your account.
+Details of the vested SUSHI distribution are TBD.

+## Vesting Schedule

+2/3 of ARCH token rewards are vested.
+Each time rewards are claimed, a new Grant is created with linear vesting over a six months.
+Vested tokens may be claimed at any time.

+## Claiming Rewards

+Rewards may be claimed at any time using the Claim tab in the (Archer DAO App)[].
+When staking or unstaking SLP, rewards will be automatically claimed.

+## Voting Power

+Each staked SLP token provides 32 Voting Power.

+Unclaimed and vesting ARCH tokens count towards Voting Power.

+## Risks

+The code your are interacting with is **unaudited**.
+[Review the code on Github](https://github.com/archerdao/governance)